davesade/document/diagrams.md

-## Flowcharts etc.
+### Diagrams and other flowcharts

 Native Docsify cannot render diagrams by hand.
 You could add some pictures, but that should be used only when no other options is available.
 Similar to [graphs](graphs.md), we can inject some special formatted characters to call plugin for diagrams and flowcharts.
-Docsify does support so called [Mermaid](https://mermaidjs.github.io/), so as long you configure this plugin via `index.html` file, you can *describe* your chart like this:
+Docsify does support [Mermaid](https://mermaidjs.github.io/) syntax (it's like UML kinda), so as long you configure this plugin via `index.html` file, you can *describe* your chart like this:

 ```
 graph TD;